B-spline techniques for volatility modeling: Kolmogorov forward PDE for the Radon-Nikodym derivative

 which is time-dependent (because of the time dependence of $v$, $c$ and $e$.)
 If $p$ is the truncation order, we need to have as much as $2 (p + 1)$ additional linear equations or boundary conditions to obtain a full-rank system.
 For example, in the case of a flat extrapolation ($p = 0$), we need two boundary conditions.
 We can use the integral constraints

 For higher order extrapolation, additional boundary conditions must be added to the system.
 In the end, we obtain a $(k + 2 p - n + 1)$-dimensional ordinary differential equation.
-This can be solved using an explicit or implicit time stepping scheme. \begin{remark}[Sparse linear systems] In place of boundary conditions, the integral constraints \eqref{eq:integral_conditions} do not preserve the banded form of the system.
-The eventual system is \emph{singly bordered band diagonal}.
-Still, a specialization of Gauss elimination to this specific case can take advantage of the sparsity with a $O(n m^2)$ complexity.
-We refer to \cite{GolubVanLoan} for more details on Gauss elimination for sparse matrices. \end{remark}
+This can be solved using an explicit or implicit time stepping scheme.